eclipse/kuksa.val/README.md

 Reason for this is that browsers automatically try to verify validity of server certificates, so secured connection shall fail with default configuration._

 Similar to above mentioned testclient, there is available [client test page](./test/web-client/index.html) in git repo to aid testing.
 Test page support custom GET, PUT and POST HTTP requests to W3C-Server.
 Additional benefit is that it can automatically generate JWT token based on input token value and provided Client key which is used in authorization.
-Note that if users changes Client key, user must also update 'jwt.pub.key' with corresponding public key.
+Note that if users changes Client key, user must also update 'jwt.key.pub' with corresponding public key.

 Additional tool which is quite useful is [Swagger](https://editor.swagger.io).
 It is a dual-use tool which allows for writing OpenAPI specifications, but also generates runnable REST API samples for moslient test endpoints.
 Open Swagger editor and import our REST API [definition](./doc/rest-api.yaml) file.
 Swagger shall generate HTML page with API documentation.
 When one of the endpoints is selected, 'try' button appears which allows for making REST requests directly to running W3C-Server.